abhi11/twitter-trend/README.md

 * HTTPS Connnection
 * Correct API URLs
-* Authentication mechanism(Although we need have an app registered)
+* Authentication mechanism(Although, one needs to have an app registered with Twitter)

 ## Usage